Announcing the Pivot lineup!

 Pivot Festival Supporters and Sponsors

-Nakai Theatre would like to recognize the support of its public sponsors: Government of Canada, Department of Canadian Heritage, Canada Council for the Arts, Yukon Arts Operating Fund, Department of Tourism and Culture, with support from the Yukon Lottery Commission, and the City of Whitehorse.
+Nakai Theatre would like to recognize the support of its funders and sponsors: Government of Canada, Department of Canadian Heritage, Canada Council for the Arts, Lotteries Yukon, Yukon Arts Operating Fund, Department of Tourism and Culture, with support from the Yukon Lottery Commission, and the City of Whitehorse.
 We would also like to recognize the support from Yukon Arts Centre, Northern Vision Development, Air North, RBC, Yukon News, What’s Up Yukon, and CKRW The Rush.

 - 30 -